 But the original risky computer virus was possibly the first to be tracked in the history of computer viruses, the Elk Cloner.
 He infected Apple II operating systems with floppy disks.
 The message displayed on the infected Apple computers was a funny message.

 The virus was developed in 1982 by Richard Screnta, a teenager.
-Even if computer viruses are developed as a joke, it also clarifies how to install the malware in computer memory and does not give users access to delete.
+Even if computer viruses are developed as a joke, it also clarifies how to install the malware in computer memory and does not give users access to delete it.

 Sources Of Computer Virus

 Computer viruses can spread via Internet through a number of different mechanisms.
-The computer virus can arrive into your computer through one of the following:
+The computer virus can arrive on your computer through one of the following: